jxtalent/SSW-DNN-Watermark/README.md

 - Step 2: Watermark a model.
 Replace the `clean_model_path` argument in `config/dataset/dataset_watermark.yaml` or  `config/dataset/dataset_watermark_fs.yaml` with the path to your clean model obtained in Step 1.
 Then use the running command in `scripts/dataset.sh`.

 - Step 3: Attack a watermarked model.
-Replace the `--victim_path` argument in  `scripts/dataset.sh` with your watermarked model path in Step 2.
+Replace the `--victim_path` argument in  `scripts/dataset.sh` with the path to your watermarked model obtained in Step 2.
 Then start running.

 Once a model is trained, you can use `--action evaluate` to evaluate a specified model by providing `--checkpoint_path /path/to/last.pth`.